-“It’s really important that the concrete itself is a higher PSI, because the weaker the concrete, the more likely that salt and deicing agents will affect it,” Raboine said.
-“It’s really the strength of the concrete itself, the PSI strength, and it’s also the absorption and the porosity.
+“It’s really important that the concrete itself is a higher psi, because the weaker the concrete, the more likely that salt and deicing agents will affect it,” Raboine says.
+“It’s really the strength of the concrete itself, the psi strength, and it’s also the absorption and the porosity.
 If they are more porous, water can get in there and can create issues.”

 Raboine says that if the paver used is a weaker mixed product, it’s more likely that salt and ice will affect it.
 This, he says, can commonly be seen in concrete if it is not cured properly or enough cement is not used in the mixture.